WilliamRagstad/WilliamRagstad.github.io/content/posts/lamda-calculus/index.md

 [^SKI]: The [SKI combinator calculus](https://en.wikipedia.org/wiki/SKI_combinator_calculus) is a combinatory logic system of functions that can be composed to form any computable function.
 [^S_expl]: https://math.stackexchange.com/questions/889608/in-what-sense-is-the-s-combinator-substitution
 [^RS]: [Reduction Strategies for Lambda Calculus](https://www.cs.tufts.edu/comp/105-2019f/reduction.pdf) by Norman Ramsey.
+[^CE]: [Church encoding](https://en.wikipedia.org/wiki/Church_encoding) is a way to represent data and operators in lambda calculus using only functions.